 There were caisson shafts at Wellesley Street and a second shaft at Swanson Street.

 Secant Pile Walls

 Secant pile walls are drilled piles constructed in such a way that the piles overlap each other to form a wall.
 This is done to find drilling soft piles in hit and miss sequence and then drilling hard piles to interlock with the soft piles.

 Secant piles are used to build cut-off walls for the control of groundwater inflow and to minimise ground movement.

-Soldier piled walls are effective as a temporary means of retaining the sides of bulk excavations and will form the retaining structure along Albert Street to enable construction of cut and cover tunnels.
+Soldier piled walls are effective as a temporary means of retaining the sides of bulk excavations and to form the retaining structure along Albert Street to enable construction of cut and cover tunnels.

-Soldier piling is also used to construct two deep access shafts at the Victoria and Albert Street intersections to create a cavern to enable the Orakei Main Sewer to be bridged and strengthened.
+Soldier piling was also used to construct two deep access shafts at the Victoria and Albert Street intersections to create a cavern to enable the Orakei Main Sewer to be bridged and strengthened.